Horace Henry Baxter: Later career

-After leaving the Adjutant General's post Baxter returned to his business interests.
-He sold the Rutland Marble Company to Proctor, and pursued several other opportunities, including founding the Rutland County Bank.
+After leaving the Adjutant General's post, Baxter returned to his business interests.
+He sold the Rutland Marble Company to Proctor and pursued several other opportunities, including founding the Rutland County Bank.

-After selling Rutland Marble Baxter resided in New York City and Rutland.
-An associate of Cornelius Vanderbilt, he was a major investor in the New York Central Railroad, serving as President from 1867 to 1869, and a member of the board of directors from 1869 until his death.
-In 1870 he incorporated Rutland's Baxter National Bank, of which he was President until his death.
+After selling Rutland Marble, Baxter resided in New York City and Rutland.
+An associate of Cornelius Vanderbilt, he was a major investor in the New York Central Railroad, serving as president from 1867 to 1869, and a member of the board of directors from 1869 until his death.
+In 1870 he incorporated Rutland's Baxter National Bank, of which he was president until his death.

 In addition to his business association with Cornelius Vanderbilt, Baxter sometimes partnered with Trenor W. Park.
 Baxter's other holdings included large ownership stakes in and/or board of directors memberships with: the Chicago & North Western Railroad; Emma Silver Mine; Pacific Mail Steamship Company; Hannibal & St. Joseph Railroad; Panama Canal Railway; Continental Bank of New York City; and the Pullman Palace Car Company.
-He also owned a construction company which built most of New York City's elevated railway, and was the primary investor in Rutland's gas lighting company.
+He also owned a construction company which built most of New York City's elevated railway and was the primary investor in Rutland's gas lighting company.

 Death and burial

-Baxter was in increasingly poor health in his later years, especially after an 1877 fall left him with a debilitating back injury.
-He was often bedridden, but continued to actively manage his investments until his death in New York City on February 17, 1884.
+Baxter was in increasingly poor health in his later years, especially after a 1877 fall left him with a debilitating back injury.
+He was often bedridden but continued to actively manage his investments until his death in New York City on February 17, 1884.
 He was buried in Rutland's Evergreen Cemetery.

 Family

-In 1841 Baxter married Eliza Wales of Bellows Falls.
+In 1841, Baxter married Eliza Wales of Bellows Falls.
 They had no children, and Eliza died in 1849.
-In 1851 Baxter married Mary Roberts of Manchester, Vermont.
+In 1851, Baxter married Mary Roberts of Manchester, Vermont.
 They had two sons, Henry (1856-1860) and Hugh (1862-1945).
 Hugh Baxter was one of America's first well-known pole vaulters.
-He held the national title from 1883 to 1886, and set a world record of 11' 1/2" in 1883.
-He was beaten only once during his pole vaulting career, which continued until 1895.
+He held the national title from 1883 to 1886 and set a world record of 11' 1/2" in 1883.
+He was beaten only once during his pole-vaulting career, which continued until 1895.

 H. Henry Baxter's brother Algernon Sidney Baxter (1819-1897) was a successful businessman in St. Louis, Missouri and New York City.
 An acquaintance of Ulysses S. Grant from Grant's time as a resident of St. Louis, A. Sidney Baxter served on Grant's staff as a Captain of Quartermasters from 1861 to 1862, resigning because of illness shortly after the Battle of Shiloh.

 Legacy

 The Gaysvile, Vermont Grand Army of the Republic post was named for him.

-Baxter's family contributed to construction of the H. H. Baxter Memorial Library, a landmark which now serves as Rutland's Jewish Center.
+Baxter's family contributed to the construction of the H. H. Baxter Memorial Library, a landmark which now serves as Rutland's Jewish Center.
 The Baxter Library was added to the National Register of Historic Places in 1978.